BBN-Holding/BBN-Bot/README.md

 # BBN-Bot
-The bot which regulates the internal affairs on the BigBotNetwork Discord Server.
+The bot which regulates the internal affairs on the BBN Discord Server.